wjschne/ggnormalviolin/README.md

 ## Tail Highlighting

-Suppose we want to highlight the two tails of the distributions.
+Suppose you want to highlight the two tails of the distributions.
 Set the `p_tails` to specify the total area of the tails.
 Thus, if `p_tail` = 0.05, each tail will represent the outermost 2.5% of the distributions (i.e, 0.05 = 2 \&mult; 0.025).

 ``` r